dscolby/CausalELM.jl/docs/src/guide/gcomputation.md

 One way to get an unbiased estimate of the causal effect is to use G-computation.
 The basic steps for using G-computation in CausalELM are below.

-For a good overview of G-Computation see:
+!!! note For a good overview of G-Computation see:
     Chatton, Arthur, Florent Le Borgne, Clémence Leyrat, Florence Gillaizeau, Chloé Rousseau, Laetitia Barbin, David Laplaud, Maxime Léger, Bruno Giraudeau, and Yohann Foucher.
 "G-computation, propensity score-based methods, and targeted maximum likelihood